 A Destrier horse was typically quite intelligent, being able to understand his rider’s commands and respond to them accordingly.

 For instance, a Destrier was trained to inflict damage and injury on the enemy on the battlefield and a Destrier was trained to spot and sense an enemy for this purpose.
 It could bite or kick on the command of its rider and usually moved with extraordinary agility by making use of its very powerful hindquarters.

 The Destrier was a specific type of horse used in medieval times.
 It was typically used as a warhorse and during jousting competitions.
 A Destrier was extensively trained for these purposes and was never used for other tasks such as regular riding or in hauling carriages.

-Typically, a Destrier rose to a height of 14 to 16 hands, had a short back but a very strong hindquarter and was very agile.
-It was able to move rapidly and respond to a knight’s commands by putting its weight on hindquarters.
+Typically, a Destrier rose to a height of 14 to 16 hands, had a short back but a very strong hindquarter, and was very agile.
+It was able to move rapidly and respond to a knight’s commands by putting its weight on its hindquarters.

 Compared to regular horses, Destriers were highly valued in medieval times and were esteemed at many times the value of a normal horse.
 Moreover, they were fairly rare and only a few knights used them during wars.
 Towards the 17th century, this specific type of horse became extinct.